 - Find a support partner.
 To be the best care provider you can be means regular, routine breaks from caregiving to take care of yourself.

-Get in touch with Midnight Sun, in Anchorage and the surrounding areas at (907) 677-7890 for dependable respite care which gives family caregivers time to destress and unwind, a needed aspect of effective Alaska senior care.
+Get in touch with Midnight Sun at (907) 677-7890 for dependable respite care which gives family caregivers time to destress and unwind, a needed aspect of effective Alaska senior care.
 We’re available based on your desired schedule and routine, with as little or as much ongoing support as needed, up through around-the-clock care.
 Remember that taking the best care of yourself allows you to provide the best care for the person you love, and we are always here to help!